mautic/api-library/README.md

 * Campaigns - read only
 * Emails - read only
 * Forms - read only
-* Leads - read and write
+* Contacts - read and write
-* Lists - read and write
+* Segments - read and write
 * Pages - read only
 * Points - read only
 * PointTriggers - read only